collaide/repository-manager/README.md

 end
 ```

-For file informations, more infos on [the documentation of the carrierwave gem](https://github.com/carrierwaveuploader/carrierwave).
+For file details, more infos on [the documentation of the carrierwave gem](https://github.com/carrierwaveuploader/carrierwave).

 ### How can I manage a sharing